yahnyshc/stockTicker/README.md

 https://github.com/user-attachments/assets/af0f0682-fe0a-4485-b2ba-68c3ebee7705

+## Overview
+The LED stock ticker display is designed to visually present real-time financial data on a bright and colorful RGB LED matrix.
+It’s powered by a Raspberry Pi and features a multi-threaded system for efficient data handling and smooth display updates.
+The system is capable of rendering asset logos, symbol names, daily percentage changes, and mini-price charts.

 ## Features

-- Developed a real-time LED stock ticker using C++, PostgreSQL, and Raspberry Pi.
-- Utilized WebSockets to interact with financial data APIs for real-time price updates.
+- **Real-Time Data Updates**: Utilizes WebSockets to fetch live data from financial APIs like FinnHub.
-- Applied observer design pattern to control the ticker with WebSocket connection to Spring Boot back-end.
-- Enabled support for stocks, ETFs, crypto, forex, indices, and commodities subscriptions.
+- **Support for Multiple Asset Classes**: Display prices and charts for stocks, ETFs, cryptocurrencies, forex pairs, indices, and commodities.
-- Designed a multithreading system for efficient data processing and smooth display updates.
+- **Customizable Display**: Choose between displaying asset logos with price info or full 64-column price charts.
+- **Multithreading**: Ensures smooth and responsive operation, even with multiple data streams.
-- Created visualization price charts with 1-minute intervals and past data stored in a PostgreSQL database.
+- **Data Storage**: Price data is stored in a PostgreSQL database, enabling historical analysis and charting.
-- Implemented rendering of logos, symbol names, and daily percentage gain/loss on a 64x32 RGB LED display.
+- **Web-Based Control**: Configure the ticker, manage API keys, and customize subscriptions via a web interface.

 ## Hardware Requirements